especies

 Abudefduf saxatilis

-sus 5 rayas verticales sobre su cuerpo blanco
+5 rayas verticales sobre su cuerpo blanco y

 palidecer de acuerdo a su entorno.
 A